dmitrii-eremin/jfes/README.md

 ### Serializing to json string

-You can serialize any `jfes_value_t` to string with one line (actually, three lines, but two of them is for help):
+You can serialize any `jfes_value_t` to string with one line (actually, three lines, but two of them are for help):
 ```
 char dump[1024];
 jfes_size_t dump_size = 1024;
 jfes_value_to_string(&value, beauty_dump, &dump_size, 1);
 beauty_dump[dump_size] = '\0';  /* If you need null-terminated string. */
 ```
-`dump_size` will store dump size.
+`dump_size` will store the dump size.
-If you pass fourth argument as 1, dump will be beautified.
-And if zero, dump will be ugly.
+If you pass the fourth argument as 1, the dump will be beautified.
+And if 0, the dump will be ugly.

 ## Examples
 You can find examples [here](https://github.com/NeonMercury/jfes/tree/master/examples).